 - Within that hanging file, I have a 3-pocket file folder for each client.
 Each file folder is labeled “Client: [Client’s Name].”
 The file folders are organized alphabetically by customer name (last name, first name or business name).

 My other business files are organized alphabetically.
-This works for me, because it’s based on the way my brain works (to learn more, check out yesterday’s post)!
+This works for me, because it’s based on the way my brain works (to learn more, check out yesterday’s post: How to Construct a Filing System That Works for You)!

 Unless a categorical option jumps out at you (like my Client Files category did), start by organizing your files alphabetically.
 It’s the easiest and most natural way to organize files.
 Then, over the coming months, tweak your file organization if you need to.